zenos-pavlakou/Laramon/README.md

 ### Generating the CRUD API for the newly created collection

-To generate the CRUD API for your new collection, simply run `php artisan scaffold:mongo-collection Vehicle`.
+To generate the CRUD API for your new collection, simply run `php artisan crudify:mongo-collection Vehicle`.
 Once you have run this command, a new controller will have been generated called <b>VehicleController</b> which extends the <b>MongoCRUDController</b>.
 The MongoCRUDController defines all the functions for performing CRUD operations.
 You can override the functions in the designated sub-class of the MongoCRUDController, which in this case would be the VehicleController.

 In addition, the Model for the Vehicle collection will also have been generated in the `/app` directory.
 Below is an example of what the generated model will look like.